yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 + -t 32
 ```

-Then I used `CheckM`and `CheckM2` to assess the completeness and contamination of the genome assembly. `CheckM`estimates the genome completeness by checkin for the presence of single-copy marker genes that are conserved across related organisms. `CheckM2` builds on `CheckM`and provide more sensitive analysis of contamination and genome completeness.
+Then I used <code style="color : lightskyblue">CheckM2</code> and <code style="color : lightskyblue">CheckM2</code> to assess the completeness and contamination of the genome assembly. <code style="color : lightskyblue">CheckM2</code> estimates the genome completeness by checkin for the presence of single-copy marker genes that are conserved across related organisms. <code style="color : lightskyblue">CheckM2</code> builds on <code style="color : lightskyblue">CheckM2</code> and provide more sensitive analysis of contamination and genome completeness.

 ```bash
 # CheckM